davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That's one new fault every 10 minutes . . .
 24 hours a day, 7 days a week, forever.
 See the problem?
 Even if we do ever manage to get on top of all the weird stuff going on in our network, we'll never be done for more than 10 minutes at a time.

-So the random crashes, freezes and disconnects that didn't seem like a big deal before are now insurmountable thanks to scale.
-Cloud providers have this problem times 100: they operate huge networks with many thousands of computers distributed all across the planet.
+The random crashes, freezes and disconnects that didn't seem like a big deal before are insurmountable at scale.
+Cloud providers have this problem times 100: they operate huge networks with many thousands of computers distributed across the world.
 Every minute, there’s new nonsense cropping up somewhere in the network; it happens so much because the network is so large.
 They can spend as much money as they want and hire as many people as they like, and still never get ahead of all the problems constantly starting up.

 So that’s that: the hardware running your code is not 100% reliable, the network is not 100% reliable, operating systems are not 100% reliable, and we have no path for to 100% reliability for any of these things.
 Does that sound terrible?
 Because distributed systems people know all this, and they’re pretty zen about it.

 [ this is fine dog meme ]

-It was a long journey, but in the end we figured out how to write software that papers over these reliability problems.
+That’s because we’ve figured out how to write software that papers over these reliability problems.
 Today, large systems everywhere are underpinned by **fault-tolerant** software algorithms, which work even when the infrastructure they run on doesn’t.

-Does that sound like magic?
-It seems less amazing once you realize distributed systems fail in predictable ways.
+But how can code work when the computer running it doesn’t?
+There’s no magic here; fault tolerant software works because systems fail in predictable ways.
 Any time your code asks the system to do something, one of three basic things will happen:

 * The system does what you asked it to do
-* It does what you asked, but it takes a really long time to do it
+* It does what you asked, but it takes a *reeeally* long time to do it
 * The thing you asked for just never happens at all

 However, it’s generally safe to assume the system will not go rogue and start doing random things you didn’t ask it to.
-All the things that will happen are things you coded to happen ... you just can’t be sure how soon anything will happen, if at all.
+All the things that will happen are things you coded to happen ... you just can’t be sure how soon anything will happen, if ever.

-It’s also safe to assume faults aren’t very widespread: obviously if all computers in the network crash simultaneously, there’s nothing our code can do about it, but if just a few machines are having problems, the other computers can compensate via two basic strategies:
+It’s also safe to assume faults aren’t very widespread: obviously if all our computers have crashed and there is nothing left to run our code, then there’s nothing our code can do about it; but if just a few machines are having problems, the other computers can compensate via two basic strategies:

 * **Keep backup copies** of all data, in case a machine storing it crashes
 * **Keep retrying things** until they happen, to deal with delays and dropped requests

-In this post we’re going to take the first baby step on our journey writing fault tolerant code: we are going to reinvent variables for fault-tolerant programs.
+In this post we’re going to take the first baby step on our journey writing fault tolerant code: we are going to reinvent the concept of variables for the world of fault-tolerant programs.

 ## Fault Tolerant Variables